- General-purpose LLMs struggle with medical coding accuracy, often producing errors without domain-specific support.

 Improved mapping accuracy

-When we evaluated the medical coding solution powered by IMO Clinical AI, which combines LLMs with our proprietary resources and techniques, the performance reached 90% accuracy on the same dataset.
-This demonstrates the effectiveness of IMO Health’s approach in delivering highly accurate medical coding results.
-(Figure 4)
+In a recent test on a typical dataset, the top performing out-of-the-box LLM only achieved an accuracy of 55% on ICD-10-CM primary and secondary code prediction.
+However, when we evaluated the medical coding solution powered by IMO Health’s knowledge layer, which combines LLMs with our proprietary resources and techniques, the performance reached 92% accuracy on the same dataset.
+This demonstrates the effectiveness of IMO Health’s approach in delivering highly accurate medical coding results (Figure 4).

 Enriched results with secondary codes and HCC integration